aws-amplify/docs/android/start.md

 ## Step 1: Create a new app

 Follow [these steps](https://developer.android.com/training/basics/firstapp/creating-project) to create an Android Studio application using Java.
-Modify your `project/build.gradle` with the following dependency in the build script:
+Modify your `project/build.gradle` with the following build dependency:

 ```groovy
 classpath 'com.amazonaws:aws-android-sdk-appsync-gradle-plugin:2.6.+'